Neighborhoods of Richmond, Virginia

-This article is about the many neighborhoods and districts in the Greater Richmond, Virginia area.
-Note that this article is an attempt to be inclusive of the broader definitions of the areas which are often considered part of the Greater Richmond Region, based on their urban or suburban character and nature (as identified by architectural historians, urban planners, or the like), rather than by strictly political boundaries.
+The Greater Richmond, Virginia area has many neighborhoods and districts.

-Description of the Richmond Metro Region from a Quadrant Perspective
+Description of the Richmond Metro Region from a quadrant perspective

 The Greater Richmond area extends beyond the city limits into nearby counties.
 Descriptions of Richmond often describe the large area as falling into one of the four primarily geographic references which somewhat mirror the points of a compass: North Side, Southside, East End and West End.
 Since there is no one municipal organization that represents the Greater Richmond region, the boundaries of these subregions are loosely defined.
 The definitions are also affected by the James River which has separated Henrico County on the north bank and Chesterfield County to the south since the latter was formed in the 18th century.
 Until 1910, the James also separated the City of Richmond on the north bank from the City of Manchester on the south bank, until they merged by mutual agreement in 1910.
 A large portion of the river which divides the modern City of Richmond is part of the city's James River Park System.

 Except where the James River continues to define a boundary between the West End and Southside, drawing a theoretical line between quadrants of the metropolitan area is not well defined as one moves away from the city.
 This is especially true north of the James with the distinctions between East, North, and West end areas, all of which are north of the River.
 In the broadest context, each of these may be considered by some to include portions of Hanover County, which at its closest point, is only 5 miles from the current city limits.
 However, the Chickahominy River separates the Hanover from Henrico County at this closest point, which is in the Mechanicsville area.
 Some outlying areas meeting may be considered as independent or outside the Richmond area, such as Mechanicsville, Midlothian, or Short Pump.